 vii.
 Channel Stability and Habitat Integrity

 Stage I and Stage VI channels of the CEM generally indicate relative stability and, therefore physical habitat is expected to be abundant and, barring other negative influences, support relatively high-quality ecosystems (Table 4; Figure 22 [change to FIWG fig, as above]) (see also Simon, 1989; USACE, 1990; and Federal Interagency Working Group, 1998).
-The CEM classifications determined in the field in Senachwine Creek watershed generally correlate well with channel stability indices (Figure 35), except where mass wasting modifies local channel conditions or bedrock is exposed in the channel bed.
+The CEM classifications determined in the field in Creek watershed generally correlate well with channel stability indices (Figure 35), except where mass wasting modifies local channel conditions or bedrock is exposed in the channel bed.
 Significant autocorrelation between CEM stage and channel stability indices is expected because CEM stage is a parameter in the stability ranking scheme, and the two indices share some common parameters such as bed material and channel configuration.
 Channel stability scores greater than 20 generally have been interpreted to indicate dynamically stable channel conditions, scores of 11-19 indicate transitional conditions, and scores of 10 and under indicate unstable conditions (L. Keefer, ISWS, Personal Communication, 2004) (Figure 36).